wp-plugins/posts-from-category/readme.txt

 = Translation =
 This plugin can be translated in your language.
 If you wish to translate it in your language, please send [me](mailto:smanesh2004@gmail.com) your translation files.

+= German Language =
+This plugin is available in German Lannguage.

+= Contribution =
+Thanks Sofi Soao for German language translation of this plugin.

 == Installation ==